 The whole physiology of the human cell structure starts in the cytoplasm where the three major steps in the assembly process take place in the ribosomes, followed by the ER and Golgi.

-Amino acids get polymerized in the ribosome as the mRNA is pulled through the organelle and read like blueprint to start the construction process of forming peptides
+Amino acids get polymerized in the ribosome as the mRNA is pulled through the organelle and read like blueprint to start the construction process of forming peptides and protein chains.

 Defining a couple of terms, polymerization is just a fancy word than means small molecules, or parts of them, are chemically combined to form larger chains or networks of molecules.